 On Wednesday, May 17, the Cardinal Critics visited El Charrito, a small, authentic Mexican restaurant tucked away on Apache Place – a residential side street – off East Putnam Avenue in Riverside.

-You can find it directly behind the Mobil Station in Riverside, near Mavis Discount Tire and the Chase Bank that was recently robbed.
+You can find it directly behind the Mobil Station in Riverside.
 El Charrito’s hidden location is responsible for why the Critics all agree the restaurant is one of Greenwich’s few secret gems that provides incredible food for reasonable prices.

 Starting out as a taco business that operated out of a food truck, El Charrito has expanded to two permanent locations, one here in Greenwich and another located in Stamford.

 The Greenwich location offers only take-out food and catering services, while the recently opened Stamford location offers all of that, plus sit down dining.

 The food truck, which is located on Richmond Hill Ave in Stamford, still provides the same tasty food for on-the-go service.